 The Society, now called the Family Welfare Society of Providence, increased its efforts in the wake of the 1929 stock market crash leading to the Great Depression.
 The Society also spearheaded the organization of the Rhode Island Council of Community Services as well as The Community Fund, which ultimately became the United Way.

-The stress of World War II aggravated family problems, causing nearly one of three marriages to fail.
+The stress of World War II aggravated family problems, causing nearly one in three marriages to fail.
 Many wives found their way to the Society.

 The war’s end, however, kicked off an era of prosperity.
 For several decades, the organization concentrated on updating and making its services more professional.
 Reflecting national trends in psychological theory, individual and couples counseling became the focus of the organization’s activities.